 When looking at steel touring bikes, expect to see the word 'Chromoly' a lot.
-This is a form of low alloy steel that is used when strength is particularly important, it takes its name from two of the primary alloying (mixing of metals, not aluminium!) elements used: “chromium” and “molybdenum”.
+This is a form of low alloy steel that is used when strength is particularly important.
+It takes its name from two of the primary alloying (mixing of metals, not aluminum!) elements used: “chromium” and “molybdenum”.

-If you're planning on using the bike for touring and other duties: club runs, commutes, shorter rides where speed might be more in your interest, consider aluminium or carbon.
+If you're planning on using the bike for touring and other duties: club runs, commutes, shorter rides where speed might be more in your interest, consider aluminum or carbon.

 Touring bike wheels